-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2015 five-year experience study, are summarized as follows:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2020 five-year experience study, are summarized as follows:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Cash 2.00 % 1.85 %
+Cash 2.00 % (0.33) %

-US Stocks 22.50 5.75

-Non-US Stocks 22.50 6.50
+US Equity 24.75 5.72

+Non-US Equity Developed 13.50 6.55

+Non-US Equity Emerging 6.75 8.54

-Fixed Income 19.00 2.85
+Fixed Income/Global Bonds 19.00 1.14

-Private Equity 12.00 7.60
+Private Equity 11.00 10.03

-Real Assets 17.00 6.60
+Real Estate/Real Assets 16.00 5.41

-Multi-Asset Strategies 5.00 6.65
+Multi-Asset Strategy 4.00 3.47

+Private Debt/Private Credit 3.00 5.28

 Total 100.00 %

-Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2020 was 2.63%.
-The discount rate used to measure total OPEB liability prior to June 30, 2019 was 3.22%.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00% of projected covered employee payroll each year, which includes a 1.50% payroll surcharge and 0.50% of contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2025.
-Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2020 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
-A municipal bond rate of 3.13% was used as of June 30, 2019.
-The total present value of projected benefit payments from all years was then used to determine the single rate of return that was used as the discount rate.
-The projection of future benefit payments for all current plan members was until the benefit payments ran out.
+Discount Rate - The discount rate used to measure the total OPEB liability at June 30, 2021 was 2.27%.
+The discount rate used to measure total OPEB liability prior to June 30, 2021 was 2.63%.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the contribution rate of 1.50% of projected covered payroll each year, which includes a 1.50% payroll surcharge and no contributions from the basic benefits plan.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make all projected future benefit payments of current System members by SERS actuaries.
+The Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2020 and the June 30, 2021 total OPEB liability.
+The Municipal Bond Index rate is the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion.
+The Municipal Bond Index Rate is 1.92% at June 30, 2021 and 2.45% at June 30, 2020.

 Sensitivity of the Center's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate and Changes in the Health Care Cost Trend Rates - The net OPEB liability is sensitive to changes in the discount rate and the health care cost trend rate.
-The following table presents the net OPEB liability of SERS, what SERS' net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (1.63%) and higher (3.63%) than the current discount rate (2.63%).
-Also shown is what SERS' net OPEB liability would be based on health care cost trend rates that are 1 percentage point lower (6.00% decreasing to 3.75%) and higher (8.00% decreasing to 5.75%) than the current rate (7.00% decreasing to 4.75%).
+The following table presents the net OPEB liability of SERS, what SERS net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (1.27%) and higher (3.27%) than the current discount rate (2.27%).
+Also shown is what SERS net OPEB liability would be based on health care cost trend rates that are 1 percentage point lower (5.75% decreasing to 3.40%) and higher (7.75% decreasing to 5.40%) than the current rate (6.75% decreasing to 4.40%).